SherG/cool-iron/blog/simplify.md

 Coming up with solutions is easy.
 Identifying problems <em>worth solving</em> requires clear thinking.

 Staying focused on your most important problem(s) is key.
 Without this clarity, you may rush into action, wasting resources.
-This busyness may diffuse the anxiety that comes from the psychic burden of a half-assed situation.
+This busyness may diffuse the psychic burden of a half-assed situation.
 But that burden will grow.
 And we may wind up discounting <a href="https://twitter.com/visualizevalue/status/1279132741032906753" target="blank">persistence</a>.

 So what can you do to avoid this scenario?